 Perhaps I should get one of those big chile roasters you see in serious pepper-roasting folk’s yards….
 Hmmmm….
 A new toy!

-Roasted Hatch chiles are fantastic in my pimento cheese sandwiches!
+Roasted Hatch chiles are fantastic in my pimento cheese sandwiches and my queso dip.

 Roasted Hatch Chiles

 - 4 pounds Hatch chiles rinsed, patted dry